symptomnavi.ch

 Good to know

-Pain is a challenge for those affected and for those close to them.
-Witnessing how pain negatively affects the daily lives of those affected is often stressful.
-Inadequately controlled pain is particularly distressing and exhausting.
-This has an impact on the quality of life of those affected and their relatives.
+Pain is a challenge for those affected and for their loved ones.
+It's often stressful to see how pain affects the daily lives of those affected.
+Pain that isn't managed well can be very upsetting and make you feel very tired.
+This can negatively impact the life of those affected and their relatives.

-As a relative, you can support pain management at home.
-This task can leave you feeling powerless or afraid, as you are confronted with the suffering of the person you are caring for.
-We would like to support you in this process.
+As a relative or other informal carer, you can help manage pain at home.
+This task can make you feel powerless or afraid, because you see the person you are caring for suffering.
+We would like to support you with this.

 You feel...